eulersIDcrisis/pysdrweb/README.md

 rtl_fm -f 107.3M -M fm -s 48000 | \
 sox -traw -r48000 -es -b16 -c1 -V1 - -tmp3 - > output.mp3
 ```
+The `sox` command is used to convert raw PCM data into framed
+MP3 data.
+(It is possible to use `ffmpeg` in a similar vain as
-The quality is quite bad; we need to sample more quickly then
+well).
+The quality is quite bad; we need to sample more quickly
-resample down to a lower frequency:
+then resample down to a lower frequency:
 ```sh
 # Sample at 200k, then resample down to 48k.
 # Passing '-A fast' denotes the way to perform the resample.